Taking a Peak at the Tallest Mountains in Iceland

 In the heart of Iceland, you will find the third-largest glacier and fifth-highest mountain.
 It is hiding under an almost perfectly circular and thick sheet of ice that has a diameter of almost 40 kilometers.
 Hofsjökull stands at 1,765 meters high and holds the glacier that feeds Thorsja – the longest river in Iceland.

 In the central-eastern part of Iceland you will find, not the tallest mountain in Iceland, but just 428 meters shy of it.
-In the middle of the eastern highlands, you find a 1,682-meter-high mountain top that offers visitors a breathtaking view of the surrounding highlands.
+In the middle of the eastern highlands, only accesible by 4x4 camper, you find a 1,682-meter-high mountain top that offers visitors a breathtaking view of the surrounding highlands.

 If you manage to scale the mountain on a clear day, you might be lucky enough to be able to see almost the entire country, all the way to the coastline.
 This mountain is dangerous to climb since it is cladding with loose soil and has very steep sides.